The Resurrection of the Christ: Part One

-The Resurrection of the Christ: Part One is an upcoming American epic biblical drama film directed by Mel Gibson from a script he co-wrote with Randall Wallace, and based on the story he wrote with his brother Donal Gibson and Wallace.
+The Resurrection of the Christ: Part One is an upcoming American epic biblical drama film directed by Mel Gibson from a script he co-wrote with Randall Wallace, and based on the story he wrote with his brother Chris Gibson and Wallace.
 Gibson also serves as producer alongside Bruce Davey.
-It is the sequel to the 2004 film The Passion of the Christ, with a completely new cast, starring Jaakko Ohtonen as Jesus of Nazareth and Mariela Garriga as Mary Magdalene.
+It is the second installment in a trilogy and the sequel to The Passion of the Christ (2004).
+The film features a new cast, starring Jaakko Ohtonen as Jesus and Mariela Garriga as Mary Magdalene.

-The film will be followed by The Resurrection of the Christ: Part Two on May 6, 2027.